 A real AI cycle downturn would require a different evidence set.
 It would show up through CapEx guidance cuts, easing CoWoS and HBM constraints, falling high-end compute prices, weaker paid usage, and cloud revenue failing to absorb the new capacity.
 Those signals are not yet aligned.
 The clearer signal today is narrower: the most crowded semiconductor trade has less margin for error, while the broader market is showing signs of earnings recovery.

-The practical reading is therefore more nuanced than either the bulls or the skeptics usually allow.
 AI infrastructure remains in a mid-cycle expansion and commercialization phase.
 Semiconductor equities, however, are moving into a more fragile part of their trading cycle, where further gains require fresh earnings revisions rather than another confirmation that AI spending is large.
-For investors, the question is shifting from whether AI spending continues to where the next incremental revision still exists.
+The question is shifting from whether AI spending continues to where the next incremental revision still exists.

 Is the AI infrastructure cycle already rolling over?